ANVIA Horseshoe Desk Lamp 6043

 Period: 1950s, 1960s – Mid-Century Modern.

-ANVIA Model 6043 – Made in many colours and in aluminium.
-This lamp appears in ANVIA catalogues of the 1950s and early 1960s.
+Other versions: This ANVIA horseshoe desk lamp 6043 exists in many colours.
+It appears in ANVIA catalogues of the 1950s and early 1960s.

 ANVIA was a brand that made high quality modern lamps.
 In 1933 the brand was first registered in the Netherlands, but was from origin a German company.
 The story of ANVIA begins in 1909 when it was founded by the Jewish Max Liebert, who ran the company together with his wife Käte and son Werner in Berlin, Germany.
 They also had a daughter named Ilse.